 XIII.14.C.i.
 The Windmill Class is an association of Corinthian sailors.
-The WCA requests that those who earn the majority of their income from sailboat racing forego competing in the Windmill Nationals and Internationals.
+The WCA requests that those who earn the majority of their income from a professional association with sailboat racing forego competing in the Windmill Nationals and Internationals.
 They are intended for Corinthian competition among those committed to the boat and the class.